The Metalloprotein Research Laboratory in San Antonio

 2016

-Discussion lead, Gordon Research Conference - Metals in Biology, Ventura, CA
+Discussion Lead, Gordon Research Conference - Metals in Biology, Ventura, CA

 2017

-Symposium Chair: Metalloprotein-initiated signaling transduction response to redox stress, The 253rd ACS National Meeting, San Francisco
+Symposium Chair: Metalloprotein-initiated signaling transduction response to redox stress, the 253rd ACS National Meeting, San Francisco

 2017